Winter New Mexico: Jan 07—13, 2015

 The highlight of the tour will be a visit to Bosque del Apache National Wildlife Refuge.
 In mid-winter, Snow Geese numbers may reach 30,000 and Sandhill Cranes about 5—12,000 at this wonderful refuge.
 The tiny Ross’s Goose winters in good numbers here as well.
 Prairie Falcons, and Bald and Golden eagles, patrol the huge waterfowl flocks, often sending thousands of birds into the air at once—a sight that will be forever etched in your memory.

-With the abundance of wintering species, a good variety of resident southwestern specialties, and generally pleasant weather conditions, this short winter tour is a must.
+With the abundance of wintering species, a good variety of resident southwestern specialties, great potential for rarities, and generally pleasant weather conditions, this short winter tour is a must.

 Good accommodations; easy to moderate terrain; one uphill hike, otherwise mostly roadside birding; generally mild winter conditions with potentially cold mornings.